 IFL,rec=Irec,M∙M+CdU3 (9) (simplified equation where Irec,M=1000 cd and dU=1852 m=1 M)

-In any case, the designer of the leading line may choose a totally different intensity, as long as it is between the minimum or maximum value.
+In any case, the designer of the leading line may choose any intensity, as long as it is between the minimum and maximum value.

 Recommended Luminous Intensity of Rear Light (Night)

 The illuminances at the eye of the navigator within the useful channel segment provided by the two lights should be as nearly equal as possible.
-This requires a suggested intensity ratio between the front and rear lights.
+This requires a suggested intensity ratio between the front and rear lights and determining the intensity of the rear leading light based on the intensity of the front light.
 Allard’s law is used to determine the ideal ratio.

 The illuminance values for the design visibility Vdsg are: